mctsnt/docile-charge-point/README.md

 operations](src/main/scala/chargepoint/docile/dsl/ocpp20transactions/Ops.scala)
 to deal with the complicated stateful transaction management.

+There are by now four ways to run the simulator:

+  * On the command line, with a behavior script given as a file

+  * On the command line, directly controlling the charge point behavior using an interactive prompt

+  * In a Docker container, which allows you to have a simulated charge point execute a behavior script somewhere in the cloud, testing your system continuously with as little as possible work on your part

+  * As a library dependency of another application, which allows you to combine it with other test tools, and write tests that interface with other network services besides just OCPP central systems.

+## Running on the command line

+The simplest way to run docile-charge-point is on the command line so we will discuss that first.

 You can run the simulator like this, from the root directory of the project:

 ```